perama-v/archors/spec/required_block_state_subprotocol.md

 > 🚧 The spec is for design space exploration and is independent from the Portal Network

+This is the sub-protocol description for the `RequiredBlockState` data format described in [./spec/required_block_state_format.md](./required_block_state_format.md).
+This format implies a distributed network of approximately 30TB total size.

+These data, when combined with data in the History sub-protocol allow EVM re-execution (tracing) for arbitrary historical blocks.

 ## Overview

 The execution state network is a [Kademlia](https://pdos.csail.mit.edu/~petar/papers/maymounkov-kademlia-lncs.pdf) DHT that uses the [Portal Wire Protocol](./portal-wire-protocol.md) to establish an overlay network on top of the [Discovery v5](https://github.com/ethereum/devp2p/blob/master/discv5/discv5-wire.md) protocol.